-"So many times in Western academic models there’s science, and reading, and history, and there’s the arts over here...but we didn’t have art for art’s sake, and I would say we probably didn’t have science for science’s sake.
+"So many times in Western academic models there’s science, and reading, and history, and there’s the arts over here.
+But we didn’t have art for art’s sake, and I would say we probably didn’t have science for science’s sake.
 It was part of everything."

 Teri Rofkar